bvernot/freezing-archer/README.md

 * .bbg - binary bed file
 * .bsg - binary sequence file [essentially binary fasta]

 These are my ancient attempts at having constant-time lookup to get a) if a particular site is masked or not, and b) the reference / ancestral / etc base at a given position.
+It would probably be better to have just used tabix.
 These files can be generated with:

     python bin/myBedTools3.py merge -b yourbedfile.bed -obbg yourbedfile.bed.bbg